aasgherali/aasgherali.github.io/_pages/about.md

 My journey is not confined to the theoretical alone.
 My explorations encompass a diverse array of interests, ranging from computational mathematics and numerical optimization to the intricacies of nerual network inspired partial differential equation solutions.
 I find great fulfillment in engaging with modeling and simulations, as well as diving into the depths of parameter estimation and stochastic modeling.

-<p><strong>Research interests</strong>: computational mathematics, numerical optimization, neural network inspired PDEs solution, modeling and simulations, optimal control theory, parameter estimation, stochastic modeling.
+<p><strong>Research interests</strong>: computational mathematics, numerical optimization, machine learning for public health, modeling and simulations, optimal control theory, parameter estimation, stochastic modeling.

 <p><strong>Let me know if you have an open post doc position on these (or adjacent) topics.</strong>